zchee/kubernetes-docs/docs/admin/kubeadm.md

 ### Options

 ```
   -h, --help            help for kubeadm
+      --rootfs string   [EXPERIMENTAL] The path to the 'real' host root filesystem.
 ```